Local Planning Policy - North Dorset

 Blandford + Neighbourhood Plan 2011 - 2033

 The Blandford + Neighbourhood Plan 2011 - 2033 has been submitted to the Council for independent examination.
 The public and other interested parties had from Friday 15 February to Friday 29 March 2019 to make any comments they may have about the plan and its associated documents.
 An independent examiner (Mr Terry Kemmann-Lane JP DipTP FRTPI) is currently examining the plan.
-The examiner has issued a question to Dorset Council and the Steering Group, Blandford Forum Town Council as part of the examination.
+The examiner issued a question to Dorset Council and the Steering Group, Blandford Forum Town Council as part of the examination.
 Dorset Council and Blandford Forum Town Council sent a response to the examiner on 18 June 2019.

 Sport & Leisure Facilities Needs Assessment